kyma-project/kyma/docs/security/03-07-production-profile.md

 using the [official charts](https://github.com/helm/charts/tree/master/stable/postgresql).
 The databased is created in-cluster as a StatefulSet and uses a PersistentVolume that is provider-specific.
 This means that the PersistentVolume used by the database uses the default StorageClass of the cluster's host provider.

->**TIP:** To check the current version of the PostgreSQL database used by the Hydra production profile, see this file.

 ## Use the production profile

 You can deploy a Kyma cluster with the Hydra OAuth2 server configured to use the production profile, or you can configure Hydra in a running cluster to use the production profile.
 Follow these steps: